 Patient health optimization is key to a good surgical outcome.
 Patients should get 30 minutes of low impact, aerobic exercise (break a sweat) for at least 6 weeks prior to Knee Replacement surgery, even if it causes knee pain.
 Patients should have a reasonable Body Mass Index (lower than 35 is good).
 Successful weight loss patients use exercise and food portion control (using Food Diary).
 We can refer you to a physician to help with weight loss.
 Smokers should refrain from smoking for 6 weeks prior to surgery and not smoke for the 2 months after their joint replacement.
 Help to stop smoking is available from ASHLINE.
 Diabetics, type 1 and 2, need to have Hemoglobin A1C less than 7 around the time of surgery and on the day of surgery blood sugar should be less than 150.
 Much higher risks for a bad outcome are associated with obesity, smoking and diabetes, with complications occurring in 25% of patients with all three of these risk factors.
 Morbid obese patients are 25 times more likely to suffer a post-operative infection.
-Failure Rates (all causes – infection, reported pain, instability, loosening, reoperation) are double in this patient population.
+Failure Rates (all causes – infection, reported pain, instability, loosening, re-operation) are double in this patient population.
 Complications such as wound bleeding, blood clots and Surgical Site Infections (SSI) usually result in repeat hospital admissions, repeat surgery, prolonged recovery and unfavorable outcomes.
-So if your goal is to have a positive experience with Knee Replacement Surgery the best action is to optimize you health to minimize complications.
+So if your goal is to have a positive experience with Knee Replacement Surgery the best action is to optimize your health to minimize complications.

 MIS – CAS Total Knee Surgery Use is Waning

-At this writing (11/2012) the use of computer navigation and limited incision techniques for total knee replacement is uncommon.
+At this writing (08/2013) the use of computer navigation and limited incision techniques for total knee replacement is uncommon.
 While this issue was at the forefront of Orthopedic Debate in the mid 2000’s, it is rarely discussed at National Orthopedic Meetings today.
 The matter has been resolved.
 There is no patient benefit with MIS – CAS technique for Total Knee Replacement.
-Now, Less Traumatic Total Knee Replacement patients also recover with less pain and faster return to normal function due to multimodal pain management, improved traditional surgical techniques, and rapid rehabilitation protocols.
+Now, Less Traumatic Total Knee Replacement patients also recover with less pain and have a faster return to normal function due to multimodal pain management, improved traditional surgical techniques, and rapid rehabilitation protocols.
 Back in the early 2000’s when MIS – CAS TKA came into being, the expectations were that outcomes using these techniques would revolutionize Total Knee Replacement.